MicrosoftDocs/fabric-docs/docs/real-time-analytics/query-table.md

 ---
 # Query table

-In this article, you'll learn how to use KQL queries to get an initial look at your data.
+In this article, you'll learn how to use auto-generated KQL queries to get an initial look at your data.

 A query is a read-only request to process data and return results.
 The request is stated in plain text, using a data-flow model that is easy to read, author, and automate.
 Queries always run in the context of a particular table or database.
 At a minimum, a query consists of a source data reference and one or more query operators applied in sequence, indicated visually by the use of a pipe character (|) to delimit operators.